yogeshkaremore3/AIChat_Assistant-Flutter/README.md

 # Open AI ChatGPT and Dall-E

 AiChat app made in flutter with clean architecture, to interact with ChatGPT model and Dall-E image generation model.
-It generates image or text accoding to user's prompt at one place.
+It generates image or text according to user's prompt at one place.

 ### To do
 1. Speech to Text ✔